Best AI Code Review Tools in 2026: 7 Options Tested and Compared

 My Recommendations

 Best for deep codebase context: Greptile.
-If your biggest code review pain point is reviewers (human or AI) missing cross-module implications, Greptile's full-repo indexing is worth the premium.
+If your biggest code review pain point is reviewers (human or AI) missing cross-module consequences, Greptile's full-repo indexing is worth the premium.

 Best budget pick: Sourcery at $12/seat/month.
 It won't catch everything, but for small teams that need a lightweight safety net with IDE integration, it's hard to beat on value.